coveo/source.coveo.com/_posts/2017-07-12-creating-secured-item-preview-in-sitecore.md

 There are 5 sections in the file:

 * `coveoPostItemProcessingPipeline`: adds the CreateSecuredItemPreviewProcessor to the pipeline;
-* `CreateSecuredItemPreviewProcessor` references the `Remove Fields` and the `Remove Fields` defined in step 1, and which suffix will be used on the copied items;
+* `CreateSecuredItemPreviewProcessor` references the `Remove Fields` and the `Remove Fields` fields defined in step 1, and the suffix to be used on the copied items;
 * `fieldMap`: defines the required fields for the new processor.
 All the fields are tagged as external;
 * `formsAuthConfiguration`: configures the HTML crawler authentication used to log into Sitecore.
 This needs to point to the admin login (`/sitecore/login`);
 * `event`: adds a handler to delete the duplicate items when the original item is deleted (see disclaimer below).

 #### 3. Install the processor

-There are advanced explanations on how to build the processor in the Github folder.
-Once built, you  need to drop the DLL in `YOUR_SITECORE_SITE\Website\bin`.The processor intercepts items tagged with either the field `Remove Field` or the `Remove Preview`, and creates a copy.
+There are advanced explanations on how to build the processor in the [GitHub project](https://github.com/coveo/samples/tree/master/coveo-for-sitecore/solutions/CreateSecuredItemPreview).
+Once built, you need to drop the DLL in `YOUR_SITECORE_SITE\Website\bin`.
+The processor intercepts items tagged with either the field `Remove Field` or the `Remove Preview`, and creates a copy.

 The copied item will: